-If you’re reading this article, that means you’re probably considering pursuing a master’s or Ph.D. in marriage and family therapy or a master’s in counseling.
-Or maybe you’re hoping to work as a licensed marriage and family therapist in Arizona.
-With the Grand Canyon in its backyard, Arizona is an impressive place to live and work.
-Whether you’re interested in studying in this state or want to work here as a licensed marital and family therapist, this article is your guide to how to become an LMFT in Arizona by exploring Arizona MFT programs.
+If you’re reading this article, that means you’re probably considering pursuing a master’s or Ph.D. in marriage and family therapy.
+Or, after completing a graduate degree in MFT, you’re planning to work as a licensed marriage and family therapist in Arizona.
+Arizona marriage and family therapy licensure is managed by the Arizona Board of Behavioral Health Examiners (AzBBHE), and in addition to completing a graduate program, additional requirements are in place to fully license MFTs.
+With the Grand Canyon in its backyard, Arizona is an impressive place to live and work and this article is your guide to how to become an LMFT in Arizona by exploring Arizona MFT programs.

 Arizona MFT Program Quick Facts